 The Beverly Hillbillies is one of the most beloved TV shows in American history.
 The CBS sitcom told the story of The Clampett family and their hilariously fast ascension from abject rural poverty to incredible wealth in Los Angeles, California thanks to the discovery of oil on their land.
-After Christmas came early for the Clampetts, Elly May, Granny (played by Irene Ryan), Jethro Bodine and family patriarch Jed Clampett up and moved to Beverly (Hills, that is) all sorts of craziness involving swimming pools (or cement ponds) and Oldsmobiles that looked like they barely worked.
+After Christmas came early for the Clampetts, Elly May, Granny (played by Irene Ryan), Jethro Bodine (not to be confused with Jethrine) and family patriarch Jed Clampett up and moved to Beverly Hills.
+From there, they encountered all sorts of craziness involving swimming pools (or cement ponds) and Oldsmobiles that looked like they barely worked.

 Here are nine facts about the Clampett Clan and their redneck rags-to-riches story.